shromann/NYC-GeoSpatial-Analysis/README.md

 - `raw_data`: Contains all the raw data files.
 You may add this folder to `.gitignore` if your files are too large, but you **must** provide code to automatically download or links so that we may manually download them.
 - `plots`: Output and save all your figures here.

-### Final Note
-If you're running for the first time, please run `Exploratory Analysis.ipynb`'s first code cell to download the data.